 - Select Transparency if you have areas of your image where there is no background.

-- The matte is the background colour you want to use behind your image.
-If you’ve enabled Transparency, then the foreground image will be faded at the edges to blend in with the matte colour.
-If you choose the Matte setting of None, the GIF will have a “hard transparency” with no fading; this is great if you want to be able to use the image on any colour background.
+- The matte is the background color you want to use behind your image.
+If you’ve enabled Transparency, then the foreground image will be faded at the edges to blend in with the matte color.
+If you choose the Matte setting of None, the GIF will have a “hard transparency” with no fading; this is great if you want to be able to use the image on any color background.

-However if you’ve disabled Transparency, the transparent areas of your image will be filled in with the matte colour.
+However if you’ve disabled Transparency, the transparent areas of your image will be filled in with the matte color.

 - Leave Interlaced unchecked (this ensures compatibility with the Flash image gallery included with the WWU template).